If you were to Ask Women “What’s the Name of the Square Cut Diamond?” 99.9% of all of them would Answer “Princess Cut!“

-Princess Cuts are named "Square Modified Brilliant" because they have the Brilliance and Cutting Style of a Brilliant Cut Diamond applied to a Square Cut.
+Princess Cuts are named “Square Modified Brilliant” because they have the Brilliance and Cutting Style of a Brilliant Cut Diamond Applied to a Square Cut.
 Neat eh?
-(The name Princess was given to this Cut because it was developed by a name named Joseph Princess.)
+(The Name Princess was given to this Cut because it was Developed by a Man Named Joseph Princess.)

 Why aren’t Princess Cuts Square?

-Here's the answer...
-Because Princess Cuts are a Cutting Style and not an actual shape!
-(Even though it is listed under SHAPE and Cutting Style - Go figure!)
+(Even though it is listed under SHAPE and Cutting Style – Go Figure!)

 See the Star?

-It's cool!
-It makes the Princess Cut Diamond stand out in a crowd.
+Princess Cuts are Cool!
+Those Stars makes Princess Cut Diamonds stand out in a Crowd!

-The shape of the Princess Cut Diamond can vary depending on how the Diamond Cutter cuts the rough rock.
-It's all to maximize profits.
-That's why some Diamonds appear Square and others appear Rectangular.
+The Shape of the Princess Cut Diamond can Vary Depending on how the Diamond Cutter Cuts the Rough Rock.
+It’s all done to Maximize Profit.
+That’s why some Diamonds appear Square and others appear Rectangular.

-What's funny about Princess Cuts is that women get so particular about them.
-Some women only want Square ones.
-Others love the Rectangular Cuts and won't look at anything else.
-No matter what though, Princess Cuts have made a huge leap in the Square and Rectangular category.
-They blew away both Emerald Cut Diamonds and Radiant Cuts and left them all in the dust.
-Princess Cuts have come such a long way in such a short amount of time that they now reside in the #2 spot for favorite Cut of Diamond (Brilliant Cut being the #1).
+What’s Funny about Princess Cuts is that Women get so Particular about them.
+Some Women only want Square ones.
+Others Love the Rectangular Cuts and won’t look at anything else.
+No matter what though, Princess Cuts have made a Huge Leap in the Square and Rectangular Category.
+They Blew away both Emerald Cut Diamonds and Radiant Cuts and left them all in the Dust.

-All in all, Princess Cuts look great.
-They have tons of Sparkle, Brilliance and Fire.
-And they look HUGE for their Carat Weight (1 Carat looks more like a 1.50 ct) and Women love them!
-(What else would you get for your little Princess?)
+All in all, Princess Cuts look Great.
+They have Tons of Sparkle, Brilliance and Fire.
+And they Look HUGE for their Carat Weight (1 Carat looks more like a 1.50 ct) Plus, Women Love them!
+(What else would you get for your Little Princess?)

 Square or Rectangle?

 P.S.
-James Allen has some Awesome Diamonds at some Awesome Prices (use "RINGSUM" at checkout to save an additional 10% off your ring mounting!)
+James Allen has some Awesome Diamonds at some Awesome Prices (use “RINGSUM” at checkout to Save an Additional 10% off your Mounting!)